 Rwanda took a different path.
-When Rwandan MPs floated the idea of a similar amendment in the wake of the passage of Burundi's penal code suggested in his comments in response to the proposed bill that Rwanda, a country that had emerged from genocide and was invested in "harmony," had no interest in changing its laws to persecute a portion of the population based on identity.251 In the international sphere, Rwanda has supported resolutions at the UN Human Rights Council on ending violence and discrimination on the basis of sexual orientation and gender identity.252
+When Rwandan MPs

+of the passage of Burundi's penal code provision

+criminalizing same-sex relations, President Paul Kagame

+dismissed the idea.
+Kagame suggested in his

+comments in response to the proposed bill that

+Rwanda, a country that had emerged from

+genocide and was invested in "harmony,"

+had no interest in changing its laws to

+persecute a portion of the population

+based on identity.251 In the international

+sphere, Rwanda has supported

+resolutions at the UN Human Rights

+Council on ending violence and

+discrimination on the basis of

+sexual orientation and gender

+identity.252